snac-cooperative/technical-docs/Requirements/User Interface.md

 Requirements:

 - expose an http accessible API that is viable for `wget` or `curl`, browser `<form>`, and Ajax calls.
 - Supported input format depends on the complexity of the requested operation.
 - Public functions require no authentication.
 Everything else must include authentication data.
+- Sandbox functionality to for training and testing, which doesn't modify actual SNAC data

 ### Web application output via template